Koenkk/zigbee2mqtt.io/docs/devices/QBKG26LM.md

 * `temperature_calibration`: Calibrates the temperature value (absolute offset), takes into effect on next report of device.
 The value must be a number.

+* `illuminance_precision`: Number of digits after decimal point for illuminance, takes into effect on next report of device.
+The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

+* `illuminance_calibration`: Calibrates the illuminance value (percentual offset), takes into effect on next report of device.
+The value must be a number.

 ## Exposes